 Not being in a sorority myself, although I was a Little Sister for a fraternity at USF, having my daughter become a sorority girl was a new experience for me.
 I was so excited for her to have a place to “call home.”
 We have found that being in a sorority has given her the opportunity to wonderful things at USF.
 Every sorority is a little different, with their own rules, expectations, academic requirements, and so on.

+The next information session for Spring recruitment will be on January 16th and 17th.
+Here you will find out which sororities are participating.
 Girls are expected to attend chapter meetings (hers are once a week), attend and participate in events on campus, attend socials, and have study and volunteer hours.
-Again, each sorority has their own requirements.
+Again, each sorority has its own requirements.
 Socials are where a sorority is paired up with a fraternity for an activity.
 It could be a party, an outing, or a philanthropic event.
 Some sororities have dress codes; meaning they expect you to present yourself in a certain way for meetings, and at events on campus.

 Firstly, be prepared for their new dress style.
 You will often see them wearing everything and anything with their sorority name, letters, or crest on it.
 Or, they may wear a varying collection of frat shirts.
 You may find that they want to buy two of everything because they are thinking ahead about gifts for their future Little Sister.
 Yes, it becomes expensive, but there are sites out there that sell used shirts in singles or pairs that the girls are always after.
 Plus, older sisters will sell their stuff cheaply too.